-Why advance care planning is important (England and Wales)
+Why advance care planning is important Northern Ireland

-Planning ahead is important because it’s not always possible for healthcare or other professionals to know exactly how you would like to be cared for in certain situations.
+Planning ahead is important because it’s not always possible for health and social care professionals to know exactly how you would like to be cared for in certain situations.

-This could be the case if you were unwell and unable to talk to them; or if you were unable to make decisions about your care, for example if you were unconscious.
+This could be if you were unwell and unable to talk to them, or if you were unable to make decisions about your care, for example if you were unconscious.

-If you haven’t planned ahead and can’t tell people what you want, professionals and other carers, such as family and friends, will act in your best interests.
-This means they will plan care for you based on their experience, their understanding of your situation and discussion with your family and friends.
+If you haven’t planned ahead and you lose the capacity to make decisions and can’t tell your health professionals what you want, they will act in your best interests.
+This means they will plan care for you based on their experience and understanding of your situation, and through discussion with your family and friends.
+They will take account of other things too, such as your circumstances.
 This is known as a best interests decision.
-They will take into account your past wishes, your beliefs and values - if they can find them out - and anything else you would be likely to consider if you were able to.
-However, even taking these into account, a best interests decision won’t necessarily be the same as the decision you would have made yourself.
-For example:
+Although a best interests decision takes all this into account, it won’t necessarily be the same as the decision you would have made yourself.